 Traditionally, the advent calendar is a calendar used to count down the days in December to Christmas on the 25th.
-It was originally created by German Ltuerhans in the late 1800s.
+German Lutherans created it in the late 1800s.
 It comes from a much older tradition of keeping an Advent Wreath, which dates back to the 1500s.

-The Advent Wreath has 4 candles set in the circle of the wreath, where each candle represents the 4 weeks leading up to Christmas in the church’s calendar (the Liturgical Calendar).
+The Advent Wreath has 4 candles set in the wreath circle, where each candle represents the 4 weeks leading up to Christmas in the church’s calendar (the Liturgical Calendar).

 Advent Calendars for Modern Times

-The Seasonal Living Winter Solstice Advent Calendar is a booklet that offers actions and meditations to take daily from December 1st to the advent of the solstice on December 21st.
+The Seasonal Living Winter Solstice Advent Calendar is a booklet that offers actions and meditations to take daily from December 1st to the solstice’s advent on December 21st.

 This Winter Solstice Advent Calendar also offers journal prompts to help you meet the new year with intention and clarity.